Approximate information maximization for bandit games: Information maximization strategies

-where $\teq$, defined in \cref{thetaeq} below, approximates $\tp$, the value of $\theta$ where both arms have the same probability of being the maximal one (see red and orange curves in \cref{fig:1pres}(b)), and $\parmin(\val) = \frac{\df\Prob(\marmi{\armmin} = \val \mid \cF_t)}{\df\val}$ is the posterior density of the current worse arm evaluated at~$\val$.
-Roughly, because the better empirical arm has been largely drawn, $\parmax(\val)$ decays faster than $\parmin(\val)$ resulting on a tail term (see \cref{Stailexp}) whose main contribution is the worse empirical arm.
-The approximate entropy of the body component reads as:
+where $\teqmin$, given in \cref{SifinalformdeltaSi}, approximates $\tpmin$, the value of $\theta$ where the empirical best arm $\maxa$ and the selected worse arm $\mina$ have the same probability of being the best arm (see red and orange curves in \cref{fig:1pres}(b)).
+Here, $\parmin(\val)$ is the posterior density of the current worse arm evaluated at~$\val$.
+Roughly, because the better empirical arm has been predominantly drawn, $\parmax(\val)$ decays faster than $\parmin(\val)$, resulting in a tail term (see \cref{Stailexp}) whose main contribution is the worse empirical arm.
+The approximate entropy of the body component is: